 The Women’s Fund of Omaha collaborates with a number of agencies to continuously assess and enhance how our community responds to domestic and sexual violence.
 Through building relationships and gathering and analyzing local data, we bring research and best practices based solutions to some of the largest issues in our community.
 Learn More

 Invite your young super hero to join Legacy League!
-Don’t miss this unique opportunity for kids of any gender, ages 8-18, to develop leadership skills while learning about philanthropy.
+Don’t miss this unique opportunity for kids of any gender, grades 3-8, to develop leadership skills while learning about philanthropy.
 Kids will learn about local nonprofit programs and vote to determine the recipient of a $5,000 grant.

 Annual membership is $50 (includes a Legacy League t-shirt and admission for the child and one accompanying adult to all (3) Legacy League events throughout the year) Learn More